-Name of meeting body Main attendees Details Frequency of meetings Group Strategy Committee Officers and Executive Officers of Takara Holdings Inc. Directors and Executive Officers of the Company Directors and Executive Officers of Takara Shuzo Co., Ltd. Directors and Executive Officers of Takara Shuzo International Co., Ltd. Confirmation of matters related to the entire Group Once every two months, in principle Takara Bio Coordination Committee Officers of Takara Holdings Inc. Officers and Executive Officers of the Company Reporting on the state of the Company's activities Once every month, in principle
+Name of meeting body Main attendees Details Frequency of meetings Directors and Executive Officers of the Company Directors and Executive Officers of Takara Shuzo Co., Ltd. Directors and Executive Officers of Takara Shuzo International Co., Ltd. Takara Bio Coordination Committee Officers of Takara Holdings Inc. Officers and Executive Officers of the Company Reporting on the state of the Company's activities Once every month, in principle